aazaff/quantitativeFossils.R/README.md

 ````

 ## basicStatistics.R
 Functions for calculating basic statistics.
-The long-term goal for this module is to present a series of functions for comparing two distributions beyond the traditional functions such as wilcox.test( ) or t.test( ).
+The long-term goal for this module is to present a series of functions for comparing two distributions beyond  traditional functions like wilcox.test( ) or t.test( ).

 Can be accessed directly in R using: